 "When people ask me 'How was your summer' or 'What did you do this summer', I'll be honest, I don't know what to tell them.
 The closest I have to say is 'I had the privilege to have the most exciting summer of my life with my grand uncle in Oregon'.
 Now, I now what you might be thinking- 'How is that exciting?
 Sounds like any other boring family trip', right?
 Well, you'd be wrong.
 I was lucky; lucky just being there this summer, seeing things that no one else has seen in their lives, fighting for truth and justice, and even falling in love."

-"It sounds conceited," Dipper Pines groaned as he instantly deleted the entire paragraph without hesitation.
-"Just when I thought that sixth grade was demeaning, seventh comes in for the wind up: aaand it's more stupid 'how was your summer' work."
+"It sounds conceited," Dipper Pines, the less than proud writer groaned as he instantly deleted the entire paragraph without hesitation.
+Staring at the now blank white screen before him, he placed his chin upon a hand, and laid his arm against the desk.
+"Just when I thought that sixth grade was demeaning," he mumbled, "seventh comes in for the wind up: aaand it's more stupid 'how was your summer' work."

-Dipper Pines was a boy of twelve.
-He wasn't exactly tall for his age, but he wouldn't let people talk him down from being at least average height.
-He was right in the middle of standard young teen image, but lacked any physical finesse.
-His brown curly hair tucked under his hat, a blue and white colored baseball cap he got while at his stay with his uncle.
+Dipper Pines was a boy of thirteen.
+He wasn't exactly tall for his age, but he wouldn't let people talk him down from being at least of average height.
+He was right in the middle of standard young teen image, but lacked any physical finesse, making up for it in willpower and sharp intellect.
+His brown curly hair tucked under his hat, a blue and white baseball cap he got while at his stay with his uncle sat atop his head.
+Emblazoned upon the front of the rather cheaply made cap was a single blue pine tree.

-The young Pine had not been home from school for an hour when he decided he would begin writing his assignment from today.
+The young Pine had not been home from school for a even a full hour when he decided he would begin writing his assignment from the day.
 Habit prompted him to begin the work as soon as possible, and despite being a 'lame topic', he found himself slaving away before a monitor light lit keyboard in his dark room.

 Summer had come and gone.
 What he could only describe as the greatest time of his entire twelve years of life were over.
-Battles against zombies, assisting mermen escape pools, and a conspiracy for the ages tied together intriguingly to his fondest memories.
+Battles against zombies, assisting mermen escape pools, and a conspiracy for the ages wrapped tightly in family drama tied together intriguingly to become his fondest memories yet.
+Fondest, assuming he could ever let down the consistent trauma and terror that each of those golden memories carried.
 Now, back in his home town, life was grey and flat by a long shot comparison.
 He even wondered if the normal people in Piedmont had secrets at all, let alone conspiracies.
 This life was totally dull, and he felt each hour pass turn him towards lethargy.

 "It... isn't my business," he repeated to himself for the third time that evening.
 He turned from his computer, seeing a single framed picture on the desk.
-There, looking at him was his 'Grunkle Stan', himself, and of course-
+There, looking at him was his own face, a wrinkled and large nosed old man with faded grey hair with a fishing cap, and, of course-

 "DIPPERSAUCE!" a girl shouted as she nearly kicked in the door, splashing light into the room.

 "Yes, lord of dark bedrooms, Dipper the sullen," Mabel snickered as she skipped into his room and leapt onto his bed.
-She wore her favorite purple sweater with and shooting star with a rainbow trailing behind it.
+She wore her favorite purple sweater, stitched with a shooting star and rainbow tail tracing behind it.

 "Don't what?" she grinned, and kicked her shoes off on his bed.
-She was the twin of Dipper Pines, physically.
-Barely a millimeter taller than her brother, she was endlessly energetic and bouncy, incapable of the phrase 'calm down'.
+She was almost identical the twin of Dipper Pines.
+Barely a millimeter taller than her brother, she was endlessly energetic and bouncy, incapable of the following the phrase 'calm down'.
+Where Dipper owned sense of respect for the cerebral, she was a proud owner of a pig, and somehow, a member of the united states congress- at least according to the eighth and a half president.

-"C'mon, Mabel," Dipper groaned," you sweat like twice as much as me on your feet."
+"C'mon, Mabel," Dipper groaned," your feet sweat like twice as much as mine do."

 "I have homework," Dipper told her with authority.